Nisansali/MovieLand/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Description
-React JS Application for fetch movies from a API and search movies.
+React JS Application for fetch movies from a API and search movies..